Topological states and flat bands in exactly solvable decorated Cayley trees: Methods

 where Eq.~(\ref{eqn:last-from-recurrence}) applies for $l \geq 2$.
 These equations can be expressed in terms of the Hamiltonian of the shell-symmetric sector: \begin{widetext}

 \end{widetext} with dimension $\dim(\mathcal{H}_{\textrm{sym.}})=(M+1)\times(M+1)$.

 The central (root) node $\ket{0}$ has nonzero amplitude only for shell-symmetric basis states, because any state transforming non-trivially under rotations of the $K+1$ branches must have zero amplitude at the invariant center.
 This is because only the zero amplitude remains invariant under picking up a phase that is characteristic of all non-trivial representation of $C_{K+1}$.
-Therefore, the local density of states at the central site receives contributions only from shell-symmetric eigenstates.
-In Ref.~\citenum{mahan_energy_2001}, Mahan focused on this symmetric sector to derive the energy band and density of states for the Bethe lattice ($M \to \infty$) with NN hopping.
+Therefore, the local density of states (LDOS) at the central site receives contributions only from shell-symmetric eigenstates, which are also the only eigenstates extended over the whole tree.
+Hence, calculating LDOS at the central node of the Cayley tree becomes equivalent to calculating LDOS at the end of a one-dimensional chain, which converges to a smooth function in the limit of an infinite chain.
+Furthermore, one can anticipate that in the limit of an infinite tree, the LDOS at the center should converge to the DOS of the Bethe lattice.
+In accordance with this idea, in Ref.~\citenum{mahan_energy_2001}, Mahan focused on this symmetric sector to derive the energy band and density of states for the Bethe lattice ($M \to \infty$) with NN hopping.
+We should also remark that it is important to distinguish the local density of states at the root node and the total density of the states of the finite trees.
+In contrast with LDOS at the center, the total density of states receive contributions from all symmetry-adapted sectors and becomes a singular distribution as we discuss in Sec.~\ref{Sec:Methods_B}.

-By the same principle, we can compute the bulk density of states on Cayley trees involving NNN hopping.
+By the same principle, we can compute the LDOS at the central node on Cayley trees involving NNN hopping, which converges to the DOS of the Bethe lattice with NNN hoppings for large system sizes.
 Let $G_{00}$ be the local Green's function, which we can write using the spectral representation of the matrix elements of the full Green's function as

 Here $E_n$ are the eigenvalues associated with the eigenstate $v_n$, $z\in \mathbb{C}$, and the sum `$\sum_n$' runs over all eigenstates of the Hamiltonian.
 However, only the $M+1$ eigenstates of the shell-symmetric sector have a nonzero overlap with the central site $|0\rangle$, allowing us to reduce at the second step of Eq.~(\ref{eqn:Green-00}) the summation over all eigenstates to a summation over the $M+1$ shell-symmetric eigenstates.
 Taking sufficiently large $M$ to ensure convergence, the bulk density of states can be obtained~as